Skip to main content

 • Data breaches: With tens of billions of records breached over the past decade, organized crime rings have an unprecedented amount of data at their disposal to fuel their identity-compilation and identity-manipulation efforts.

-• SSN randomization: Social Security Administration (SSA) used to issue sequential SSNs where the first three digits represented a location of the SSA office that assigned the number.
-This was a useful tool to identify the validity of a SSN.
-Unfortunately, the SSA began randomizing the issuance of SSNs in 2011 rather than having a specific issuance formula based on the date and geographic region.
-This randomization eliminated a valuable tool that could be used to check the validity of an SSN at the time of account onboarding from financial institutions’ arsenals.
+• SSN randomization: The Social Security Administration (SSA) used to issue sequential Social Security numbers (SSN) where the first three digits represented the location of the SSA office that assigned the number.
+This was a very useful tool for identifying SSNs validity.
+Unfortunately, rather than keeping a specific issuance formula based on the date and geographic region, the SSA began randomizing the issuance of SSNs in 2011 — thus eliminating the financial institutions’ abilities to check validity at the time of account onboarding.

 • Credit repair: Credit repair agencies abounded over the past decade, offering credit profile numbers (CPN).
-The CPN is a nine-digit number sold by credit repair agencies to consumers with bad credit to “get a fresh start.”
-It’s also often used by undocumented immigrants to access credit.
+They sold these nine-digit numbers to consumers with bad credit to “get a fresh start.”
+They’re also often used by undocumented immigrants to access credit.
 The intent is to obfuscate creditors’ inquiries to credit bureaus and establish new records for the consumer.

-US data breaches increasing in volume and severity — increasing and shaping future fraud
+US data breaches increasing in volume and severity — fueling and shaping future fraud

 How much is lost to synthetic identity fraud?